paulvtan/MSA-Xamarin-Integration/README.md

         public MainPage ()
 		{
 			InitializeComponent ();

+            //Bind the ListView to the ObservableCollection
+            MessageListView.ItemsSource = messageList;

+            //Start listening to messages and add any new ones to the collection var messageTask = connection.GetMessagesAsync(messageList);
 		}

         //Send() method takes the user input and send it to the bot server.